 Building safer communities and establishing healthy living habits

 Contributing to the health and happiness Ⅰ Consumer Issues of our customers

 Towards development together with local communities

-In Japan, we actively dispatch guest lecturers to speak at elementary schools and other locations on the topic of intestinal health, and had over 270,000 participants in fiscal 2017.
-We also had over 380,000 participants in our health-related lectures for local communities held at community facilities, elderly care facilities, and Yakult centers (Yakult Ladies sales hubs).
-Furthermore, along with partnering with local governments to make Courtesy Visits to around 40,000 older people living alone, we also team up with 828 local governments, police and fire departments nationwide to run community safety watch and crime prevention activities, helping build safe, secure and comfortable local communities.
+Furthermore, along with partnering with local governments to make Courtesy Visits to around 38,000 older people living alone, we also team up with 878 local governments, police and fire departments nationwide to run community safety watch and crime prevention activities, helping build safer and more comfortable local communities.